LimberDuck/converter-csv/README.rst

 =======
 * Click "Change" button (next to separator filed) to change separator to desired by you eg. ";".
 * Click "Change" button (next to directory field) to change target directory and use it for all output files.
+* Mark checkbox "add suffix with "_YYYYMMDD_HHMMSS"" to add into each file name suffix with current time with given format.
+* Key-in custom suffix and mark checkbox "add custom suffix" to add into each file name suffix with given text.
-* Click "Open" button (next to directory field) to open current working directory.
+* Click "Open" button to open current working directory.

 Build executable file
 =====================